bucs445fall2025/project-team-7/README.md

 - Volume name: `project-team-7_mysql_data`
 - Data will **NOT BE LOST** when you run `docker-compose down`

+**Important:**
+- The `mysql-data/` folder is **NOT needed** and is ignored by git
+- If you download the project as a ZIP file, the `mysql-data/` folder will **NOT be included** (and it shouldn't be)
-**Important:** The `mysql-data/` folder is not needed and is ignored by git.
-Docker automatically creates a volume for MySQL data storage.
+- Docker automatically creates a volume for MySQL data storage when you run `docker-compose up`
+- You can safely delete the `mysql-data/` folder if it exists - Docker will recreate it automatically

 ### To completely delete the database: